Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter1.md

 The blond man looked around to see his brother leaning towards him, his voice drained by the wind.
 He could tell his brother was amused.

 He was reminded of the time two days ago, when his brother persuaded him.
 Persuaded to join Hjalvir's colonising company.
-He was reminded of the time he promised himself never to embark upon another journey again.
-But the thought of peace compelled him, and so here he was.
+He had initially refused to go, but the thought of peace and wealth compelled him, and so here he was.

-He remembered when Sága, the explorer's daughter, showed up at their doorstep to advertise the expedition.
-He remembered walking on the streets of Álahringr, overhearing her promoting him to her father, since she thought he would be a useful mentor, like a guidebook for the supernatural.
-He wasn't a good teacher.

 The blond man didn't respond for a moment.
 "Alfrir," he sighed, his voice low.
 "I—"